 The best apples for apple cake

 Many apples work well for apple cake.
-Granny smith have a slight tartness which works great with sweet cake but Gala, Pink Lady and Honey Crisp all hold their shape well too.
+Granny smith apples have a slight tartness which works great with sweet cake but Gala, Pink Lady and Honey Crisp all hold their shape well too.

 Tools you’ll need